ZUGFeRD/mustangproject/doc/development_documentation.md

 ## Test

-`package -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8000 -Xnoagent -Djava.compiler=NONE"`
+`package -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8001 -Xnoagent -Djava.compiler=NONE"`
-can be used as debug configuration goal in eclipse
+can be used as debug configuration goal in Eclipse.
+In that case you can set breakpoints in tests.

+## Validate

+[ZUV](https://github.com/ZUGFeRD/ZUV/) can be used to validate generated files.

 ## Deployment